aaronriekenberg/rust-parallel/README.md

   -s, --shell
           Use shell for running commands.

-          If $SHELL is set use it else use /bin/sh.
+          If $SHELL environment variable is set use it else use /bin/bash.

           Each input line is passed to $SHELL -c <line> as a single argument.